llvm/llvm-project/flang/docs/DebugGeneration.md

 ### Strings

-Fixed sized string will be treated like fixed sizes arrays and the allocatable string will be treated like allocatable arrays.
-Metadata will be generated to enable debuggers to find its size.
+Fixed sized strings will be treated like fixed sizes arrays and allocatable strings will be treated like allocatable arrays.
+Metadata will be generated to enable debuggers to find their size.

 ```
   character(len=:), allocatable :: var